 Example of Fishes with Ctenoid Scales: Most ray-finned fishes possess ctenoid scales.

 The modified scales serve various functions.
 It is found in different types of fish.
-Like lateral lines possesses a system of mechanoreceptors to detect water movement.
+Like lateral lines possess a system of mechanoreceptors to detect water movement.

 - In bony fishes, the scales along the lateral line have central pores that allow water to contact the sensory cells.

-- In dogfish shark and chimaeras- the dorsal fins spines.
+- In dogfish sharks and chimeras- the dorsal fins spines.
 In stingrays, the stinging tail spines, and in ‘saw’ fish the saw teeth are examples of fused and modified placoid scales.

 Some fishes without scales: